 Timelines

-- Call for research proposal period / student recruitment: November 28, 2022 - January 27, 2023.
-Deadline has been extended to February 3, 2023.
+- Call for research proposal period / student recruitment: November 25, 2024 - January 29, 2025.
 (Note: Faculty members will need to submit a research proposal on UBC CareersOnline.)

 - Site Visits: June/July